Chelsea - Sheffield United: How to watch, team news, betting odds, stream

-Chelsea – Sheffield United: An intriguing clash takes place at Stamford Bridge Stadium on Sunday (Watch live, 12:30pm ET on NBC and online via NBCSports.com)
+Chelsea – Sheffield United: An intriguing clash takes place at Stamford Bridge on Saturday (Watch live, 12:30pm ET on NBC and online via NBCSports.com)

 STREAM LIVE CHELSEA – SHEFFIELD UNTED